 This is a general rule and does not apply to all situations.

-What to look out for with countertop templates and installation?
+What should I look out for with my countertop template and install?

 What about demolition?

 Demolition is typically managed by the homeowner or contractor.However, Dean Cabinetry offers demolition services.If preparation work is needed in between demo and install, it is the responsibility of the client or contractor.